-Unplug the saw.
+Unplug your saw.

-See "To Install Blade" on page 18 in the Assembly section of this operator's manual.
+See "To Install Blade" on page 19 of this operator's manual.

-■ Make sure inner blade washer is in place before positioning blade on the spindle of the saw.
+Make sure inner blade washer is in place before positioning saw blade on the spindle of your saw.

-NOTE: The laser quide replaces the outer blade washer.
+NOTE: The laser guide replaces the outer blade washer.

 - Place the laser guide onto the spindle, aligning the double "D" flats in the laser guide with the flats on the spindle. - Position flat surface of laser guide against the blade.
-Warning labels are visible when laser guide is mounted properly. - Depress spindle lock button and secure laser quide using only the special hex key bolt provided.
+Warning labels are visible when laser guide is mounted properly. - Depress spindle lock button and secure laser guide using only the special hex key bolt provided.